bancolombia/serenity-parallel-execution-plugin/README.md

 A gradle plugin that enables parallel execution of automated Serenity BDD tests with a smaller configuration.

 ## General Description
-To run a Aerenity BDD suite, a property file with all capabilities related to the test environment and tests configuration, is needed.
+To run a Serenity BDD suite, a property file with all capabilities related to the test environment and tests configuration, is needed.
 This plugin is an alternative that allows you to run a test suite in parallel (usin two or more property files) with a small configuration.